SafiullahNaveed/TecknickNest_Internship/README.md

-# 🐍 Python Programming Internship
+# 🐍 TechnickNest Python Programming Internship

 This repository contains my task submissions from a Python programming internship, organized by week.
 Each file covers fundamentals, input handling, and basic problem solving as part of my journey learning Python for AI and data driven applications.